nevanscott/uxui0818/_homework/5-startup-matchmaker.md

 Assignment
 ----------

 * Make a good-faith effort to get started on the Startup Matchmaker project.
-We'll work on it together in class.
+We'll work on it together in class on Tuesday.

 Details